 Location of work: Choose between working permanently from home, at our London office, or a hybrid model.
-This role will require occasional travel within the UK and overseas.
+This role will require occasional travel within Europe and the US.

 Hours of work:

 - Full time, 40 hours per week or